Shock, sadness and anger at Kranji after news of S’pore Turf Club closure

 SINGAPORE – Bombshells that normally rock Kranji are either a 100-1 outsider romping home or prize money getting slashed.

-With punters and racing stakeholders being a resilient lot, they have always bounced back from such setbacks.
+But punters and racing stakeholders have always bounced back from such setbacks.

-But this time, the end of Singapore horse racing spells the point of no return for the community, who reacted with disbelief and sadness on Monday.
+This time, however, the end of Singapore horse racing spells the point of no return for the community, who reacted with disbelief and sadness on Monday.

 Local racing operations at Kranji will cease in 2024 with the last meeting scheduled on Oct 5, coinciding with the 100th Grand Singapore Gold Cup.